Ikayherce/the-finest-cupcake-shop/README.md

 First release
 Second release
 ### Project Bugs and Solutions:

+Not a bug but I did realise I wanted to enable multiple categories to be applied to products when product model has already been made.
+So I changed model in separate branch and then merged branches.

 Question seems to change author after editing Bootstrap's toasts floating left outside the 320px wide screens